SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 The KCNT1 gene belongs to a large family of genes that provide instructions for making potassium channels.
 These channels, which transport positively charged atoms (ions) of potassium into and out of cells, play a key role in a cell's ability to generate and transmit electrical signals.

 The specific function of a potassium channel depends on its protein components and its location in the body.
-Channels made with the KCNT1 protein are active in nerve cells (neurons) in the brain, where they transport potassium ions out of cells.
-This flow of ions is involved in generating currents to activate (excite) neurons and send signals in the brain.
+Channels that are made with the KCNT1 protein are active in nerve cells (neurons) in the brain, where they transport potassium ions out of cells.
+This flow of ions helps generate currents that activate (excite) neurons and send signals in the brain.

-Researchers have determined that a molecule called PKC can turn on channels made with the KCNT1 protein.
-While the channels can generate electrical currents without PKC, when PKC turns the channel on, the currents are stronger.
+Researchers have determined that a molecule called PKC can increase the activity of channels that are made with the KCNT1 protein.
+While these channels can generate electrical currents without PKC, the currents are stronger when PKC attaches to the channel and increases the channel's activity.

 Health Conditions Related to Genetic Changes